qbead/qbeadWebsite/content/book/animation2.md

 :::

-There is a whole universe of patterns you can create with the SpinWheel: simply pick a piece of paper, draw the pattern you desire, and translate it to an expression of code and math that implements it.
+There is a whole universe of patterns you can create with the SpinWheel: simply grab a piece of paper, draw the pattern you desire, and translate it into an expression of code and math that implements it.
 However, that much freedom can be daunting at first.
 Here we will start by modifying the animation that you created in the [intro adventure on animation](/animation).
 Then we will present some additional sketches that allow you to create animations with changing colors and where you can control each LED separately.